What Is a Termite Swarm? How to Spot the Warning Signs Before Termites Destroy Your Home

 Termite swarmers are often mistaken for flying ants, but there are key differences:

-- Wings: Termite swarmers have two sets of wings that are equal in length and extend far beyond the body.
+• Wings: Termite swarmers have two sets of wings, each equal in length and extending far beyond the body.
 Ants have uneven wings.

 If you’re not sure whether you’re seeing ants or termites, it’s safest to assume the worst and call a professional for an inspection.